-Teachers and FSWs meet individually with each family to develop individual Remote Learning Family Plans which outline which family members are expected to support the child with their instruction, times of day the child is expected to engage in remote learning, etc. At this point, teachers and FSWs will identify if one-on-one support is necessary to assist the family with getting started with remote learning or perhaps ongoing remote learning needed.
+Teachers and FSWs meet individually with each family to develop individual Remote Learning Family Plans which outline which family members are expected to support the child with their instruction, times of day the child is expected to engage in remote learning, etc. At this point, teachers and FSWs identify if one-on-one support is necessary to assist the family with getting started with remote learning or perhaps ongoing remote learning needed.
+Currently 74% of all EK1 students have registered to begin in person services on March 22, 2021.
+Enrollment numbers for EK2 and EK3 in person services are currently being established.